hedgeh0k/zero-capabilities-protocol-demo/README.md

 The client UI listens on port 8080 (exposed as 4500 via docker‑compose).
 It reads the keys and capabilities from the shared volume, lists each scenario on the home page and, when clicked, retrieves the dataset through the appropriate server.
+The result page now shows the scenario description and the exact request URL alongside the HTTP status and response body.
 The UI signs requests by including the caller’s DID in the request headers – the private key never leaves the server.

 ## Legal agreements and scenarios